Tine-m/physical-design/checking_query_performance_partitioning.md

 # **🔍 Checking Query Performance with Partitioning**

 This guide explains how to use **`EXPLAIN`** and **`EXPLAIN ANALYZE`** to check query performance improvements when using **partitioning**.
+# Difference Between Explain And Explain Analyze

+The `EXPLAIN` statement allows you to gain some insight into the performance of a query.
+You may hear `EXPLAIN` and `EXPLAIN ANALYZE` referred to interchangeably.
+Though they can both be used to explore how a query will perform, it's important to know a key difference. `EXPLAIN ANALYZE` executes the query, `EXPLAIN` does not.

+For `SELECT` queries, the distinction may not feel that important.
+For `INSERT`, `UPDATE`, and `DELETE`, you'll want to be clear about which one you are using.

+With `EXPLAIN`, you get cost estimates of the `insert` statement.

+With `EXPLAIN ANALYZE`, you get estimates and actual numbers.
+You also get a row inserted in the table.

 ---